 Does the program offer community engagement for learners?

-Yes, there is a discussion board where learners in the cohort can post questions to their peers or the facilitator.
+Yes, participants can create a profile and connect with others through a discussion board where learners in the cohort can post questions to their peers or the facilitator.
+Office hours will be held during the program and all participants are welcome to join in with questions or to discuss assignments.

 Does the program offer a certificate?